School Etiquette

 A lot of this behaviour is learnt from watching adults’ behaviour on TV and further reinforced by the behaviour of their own parents.
 The kids are simply emulating this deplorable adult conduct.

-We therefore urge parents to please take charge and be better role models for them to learn from.
+We therefore urge parents to please take charge and be better role models for your kids to learn from.

 The psychology of child behaviour is beyond the scope of this site which is dedicated to setting high standards of manners and etiquette in schools and in all the many situations that children will find themselves in.